It’s not happiness that holds the solution to your problems; it is your pain.

 What I can share with you is a tool that doesn’t try to avoid, minimize or control what you feel, but instead meets it, honors it, and allows it to teach you.

-What I’m talking about is something called mindfulness.
-And from what I’ve experienced, this is the only tool I know of that can help you to meet and overcome pain moment-to-moment.
+What I’m talking about is something called mindful self-compassion.
+And from what I’ve experienced, this is the only tool I know of that can help you to meet and overcome your pain moment-to-moment.

 Here are some steps to help you overcome chronic suffering: